 Hello- I am a licensed independent mental health practitioner and have been practicing for 8 years.
 I have a myriad of experience in the field including 20 years experience working in the human services, social services, schools and mental health treatment programs to include for-profit and non-for-profit companies.
 I am an experienced counselor that also mentors, trains and supervises other counselors in my field and has and continues to lead programs or departments in the field.
 I have specialized working with individuals that have included the followin...

-I am a licensed Mental Health Provider and licensed Certified Masters of Social Work licensed in Nebraska.
-I have worked with clients with a wide range of concerns including depression, anxiety, trauma, ADHD, childhood trauma/behaviors, and much more.
-My counseling style is warm and interactive.
+I am a clinical mental health counselor licensed in Nebraska.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, parenting problems, career challenges, OCD, and ADHD.
+I also helped many people who have experienced physical trauma or emotional abuse.
+My therapy style is honest and collaborative.
 I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My approach combines a holistic approach to include different therapy approaches including cognitive-behavioral, Acceptance and Commitment therapy, DBT, ...
+My approach combines cognitive-behavioral, humanistic, psychodynamic and sensory-based techniques...

 I am a licensed therapist in Nebraska, Iowa, and Florida with 8 years of experience.
 I have worked with clients with various concerns, including depression, anxiety, relationship issues, substance misuse, and post-traumatic stress disorder.
 I also helped many people who have experienced physical trauma or emotional abuse—providing support, advocacy, safety planning, and resources to survivors of powerbase violence.
 I focused on building my knowledge to provide inclusive, trauma-informed advocacy and mental health services with integrity and innovation.
 My therapy...